judasgutenberg/Disturbatron/README.md

 # Hardware Notes:
 GPIO #24 controls the relay powering the megaphone.
 GPIO #23 controls the relay powering the WiFi dongle.
-These two things use a lot of power and it's best to turn them off if the Disburaton isn't making sounds or is in hours when it won't need to communicate.
+These two things use a lot of power and it's best to turn them off if the Disturbatron isn't making sounds or is in hours when it won't need to communicate.

 Audio is from a resistor-capacitor mid-pass filter attached to GPIO #13 (which can do PWM).
 Only one audio channel is needed unless you somehow rig up two megaphones (todo: merge audio channels into mono during playback).
 A0 on an ads1115 reads the voltage of the lead-acid battery through a two-resistor voltage divider that reduces the voltage by about 90% so that it falls within the voltage range of the ads1115.